LucasZNK/multisigner-wallet-v1/README.md

-# Multi Seed Ethereum Wallet v1
+# Multi Signer Ethereum Wallet v1

 A multi-seed wallet to manage funds between all member managers, all money is put in and can only be withdrawn once all admins approve the transactions.